shanebdavis/tesla-remote/README.md

 # Environment Variables

+If you are issuing multiple commands, the best solution is to set your credentials and product-id as environment variables.

 ```bash
 # NOTE:
 #   Start any command that has your password or token with a "space" so